 The Chapter conference has come into the 21st century.
 We are primarily electronic, though a printed conference program is given/made available to each attendee upon registration check-in.
 Some attendees handle all program review, including session selection and speaker bio information, via our Mobile App.
+Attendees are split in their reliance on the printed program or Mobile App based on a recent post-conference survey.

 Recording Conference Sessions for Future Distance Education

-In past years, tapes were made of conference sessions and sold individually or in sets.
-That practice was discontinued some years ago.
-In 2014 there is a pilot program to record a 5-8 sessions and make them available as Distance Education following the conference.
-Essentially the goal is to have 5-8 sessions available online for Chapter members to access through the Distance Education program.
+In 2014 a pilot program was started to record 5-8 sessions and make them available as Distance Education following the conference.
+Essentially the goal is to have 5-8 sessions available online for Chapter members to access through the Distance Education Program.
 The Programs Subcommittee should work with the VP Conferences and Conference Program Coordinator, in consultation with the VP Professional Development, to identify which sessions should be recorded: at least one law, one ethics, and several topics that will remain relevant and desirable to listen to for the next year.
-Selected session moderators should be contacted to make sure that they are willing to follow procedures important to recording sessions.
-The CHC will need to identify a committee member, or try to contract the service, to record the sessions at the conference and forward them to Chapter staff to submit to APA for Distance Education and make them available online.
-The VP Professional Development should be involved following the annual conference to work with staff to assure the availability.
-Instructions and Release to Record forms for moderators as well as procedures directing the technical recording instructions are found in Appendix N. See the Webinar Committee Report to the Board for June 2014 for details about the program development.
+Selected session moderators should be contacted to receive consent and information for recording their sessions.
+The CHC will need to identify a APA member, or contract with a service, to record the sessions at the conference and forward the recordings to Chapter staff for Distance Education.
+The VP Professional Development should be involved following the annual conference to assure the recorded sessions are available online.
+A Release to Record forms for moderators as well as recording instructions are found in Appendix N. See the Webinar Committee Report to the Board for June 2014 for details about the program development.

 Collection of Presentations by the Chapter

 Printed copies of handouts, including copies of PowerPoint presentations, are no longer allowed at sessions.
-Communications with moderators will indicate this, and will direct that all presentations be forwarded to APA California staff prior to the Conference for posting to the Chapter’s conference website following that year’s conference.
+Communications with moderators will indicate this, and will direct that all presentations be forwarded to APA California staff for posting to the Chapter’s conference website following that year’s conference.
 The acquisition of these presentations is generally successful – staff generally receives a majority of presentations.
 Some attendees obtain them through direct communication with the presenters.

 The Mobile Application

-A mobile app was first introduced at the 2011 conference.
-Keeping up with the times, it was felt this was the right time to start using this very popular technology.
-It was well-received and we continue to research and incorporate the evolving software to provide conference attendees with the tools to enhance their conference experience.
+A mobile app was first introduced at the 2011 conference and was well received.
+It is now a regular feature offered to conference attendees.
+With evolving software technology, we continue to look at ways to enhance the mobile app.
 The mobile app software is licensed annual, and the app includes the agenda, speakers/bios, attendees, maps, session descriptions, tracks, presentations, messaging, exhibitor/sponsor descriptions, logistics information and more.
+Users can also develop a personalized schedule of conference sessions and events.
 All contractors contribute to the mobile app.

 H. CERTIFICATION MAINTENANCE (CM) CREDIT

-Because AICP members are seeking to maintain their status by accumulating 32 CM credits in a 2 year period, and because some AICP members depend on conference attendance as their primary, or only, source of CM credit, the bottom line calculation for acquiring available CM credit should be a minimum of 16 CM.
-This is not the total number of CM credits available - it is what an individual can accumulate, at minimum, by attending most plenary and regular session block sessions.
+Because AICP members are seeking to maintain their status by accumulating 32 CM credits in a two-year period.
+The conference is a major source of CM credits for AICP members, and conference attendees should be able to obtain a minimum of 16 CM credits for the full conference.
+This is not the total number of CM credits available - it is the minimum that an attendee can accumulate by attending most plenary and regular session block sessions.